dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 # Trace for performance analysis utility (dotnet-trace)

 The dotnet-trace tool is a cross-platform CLI global tool that enables the collection of .NET Core traces of a running process without any native profiler involved.
-It is built around the EventPipe technology of the .NET Core runtime as an alternative to ETW on Windows and LTTNG on non-Windows.
+It is built around the EventPipe technology of the .NET Core runtime as an alternative to ETW on Windows and LTTng on Linux.

 ## Installing dotnet-trace